-Bev isn't letting the pain of arthritis in her hands and back keep her from doing her favourite activity—gardening.
+Bev isn't letting the pain of arthritis in her hands and back keep her from doing her favorite activity—gardening.
 Nor does she let it keep her from doing anything else in her life.

 She has found ways to help reduce the pain that allow her to still enjoy the simple pleasures in life, like seeing the season's first crocus bloom.